Naowak/STREAM-benchmark/paper.md

 ## Conclusion

 We propose STREAM, a new benchmark that aims to evaluate the capacity of sequential models to maintain and manipulate information over time.
 The benchmark consists of 12 diverse tasks that test different aspects of working memory, including simple memory, signal processing, long-term dependencies, and information manipulation.
-We evaluated four different model architectures on the STREAM benchmark: ESN, LSTM, Transformers, and Transformer-Decoder.
+We evaluated three different model architectures on the STREAM benchmark: LSTM, GRU and Transformer-Decoder.
 Our results show that each architecture has its strengths and weaknesses across different tasks, highlighting the importance of task-specific evaluation for sequential models.
 We hope that the STREAM benchmark will serve as a valuable resource for researchers working on sequential tasks and help drive progress in the field of artificial memory.

 ## Annexes

 Plots of the results : comparison of performance of each architecture on each task, comparison of performance of each architecture on each category of number of parameters.

 ## References
-Transformers
 LSTM
-ESN
+GRU
+Transformer
 https://www.youtube.com/watch?v=5t1vTLU7s40

 ## Acknowledgements